Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 12 Oktober 2025 18.19.20 UTC
+- WIB: Minggu, 12 Oktober 2025 19.48.51 UTC
-- WITA: Minggu, 12 Oktober 2025 19.19.20 UTC
+- WITA: Minggu, 12 Oktober 2025 20.48.51 UTC
-- WIT: Minggu, 12 Oktober 2025 20.19.20 UTC
+- WIT: Minggu, 12 Oktober 2025 21.48.51 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational